heckman/git-ping/README.md

 Returns a zero exit code if a git repository is found at the URL.
 Produces no output.

-Returns with non-zero exit code if the repository is not found or if the URL responds with a prompt for credentials.
+Returns with a non-zero exit code if the repository is not found or if the URL responds with a prompt for credentials.
 Prompts will be suppressed.
 (Produces no output.)